NotTobi/soundcloud-dl/README.md

 ## Known issues

+1. Tracks that only have HLS streams can currently not be downloaded
-Changing the user OAuth token, after the user logged in/out can sometimes not work correctly.
+2. Changing the user OAuth token, after the user logged in/out can sometimes require a page refresh

-Therefor it is a good idea to refresh the page, after you've logged in/out!
+3. The normalization of some track names can fail and produce wrong results

 ## Missing features